Politics

 The rest of this podcast goes on to show articles from the media on the left that associate the film and its players with QAnon, with the hosts pointing out the falsehood of these assertions.

-Letting the issue of SRA stand unaddressed after it is relegated to the realm of crazy, supports the notion that it is crazy.
-The point of the right wing podcasters is that the film is NOT about those crazy conspiracy theories.
-And clearly, the filmmakers, and the podcast hosts and all the others in the new right wing boys club, all agree to remain silent on SRA, suffered by countless children at the hands of elite perpetrators and Satanic families in sick rituals and pedophile orgies.
+Leaving the issue of SRA unaddressed after it is relegated to the realm of crazy supports the notion that it is crazy.
+The point of the podcasters is that the film is NOT about those crazy conspiracy theories.
+And clearly, the filmmakers and the podcast hosts and many others in the new right wing boys club seem to agree to remain silent on SRA, suffered by countless children at the hands of elite perpetrators and Satanic families in sick rituals and pedophile orgies.

-Where did this CNN talking head find people who identify as QAnon who are saying that they have never heard about ritualistic killings of children?
+Where did this CNN talking head find QAnon members saying that they have never heard about ritualistic killings of children?
 The very group whose #SaveTheChildren campaign got that hashtag banned from social media?
-This statement, to me, feels like a lie.
+Moreover, back in 2020, my story was being received by many on the left as one more crazy conspiracy story concocted by QAnon, even though I went public in 2013, long before Q showed up.

-I used to be very careful not to upset audiences with details that would be too graphic or disturbing, not an easy feat considering what I survived and what I am trying to communicate.
+I used to be extremely careful not to upset audiences with details that would be too graphic or disturbing, not so easy considering the facts.
 Until a yoga influencer gave an interview on PBS advising yogis everywhere to “not be so gullible, and believe that the elite are kidnapping children, murdering them and drinking their blood.”
-This was the time when the very people of my yoga community who had known and supported me, suddenly stopped believing that what I experienced exists.
+This was the time when those of my yoga community who had supported me suddenly stopped believing that what I experienced exists.
 No one told me they didn’t believe me anymore, but many quietly disappeared from my life.
-I felt it my duty to point out that, while I had been thoughtful of people’s feelings and not mentioned the drinking of the blood, it had been part of my experience.

-The CNN newscaster shown in the excerpt in the right wing podcast next points out that, yes, sex trafficking is real, but “that theme, that kernel of truth, feeds the QAnon conspiracy theory.”
+The CNN newscaster in the excerpt next pointed out that, yes, sex trafficking is real, but “that theme, that kernel of truth, feeds the QAnon conspiracy theory.”
 That conspiracy being children killed by the elite.
-Is this newscaster expressing concern that the topic of child sex trafficking may get people to listen to SRA survivors?
-I do believe that this film has had that positive effect on the cause.
+Was this newscaster expressing concern that the topic of child sex trafficking may get people to listen to SRA survivors?

 Is it another clever move to keep ignoring the survivors of SRA that are speaking out and keep pretending that there are no children being victimized in this way, today?

-Is it possible that QAnon was a move to “catch” those who were starting to realize that our society is not at all what it seems, and to feed those people certain truths, including SRA, and then guide them into falsehoods and a shaky ideology with Trump as the unlikely hero/cult leader?
-Is it possible that many liberals are too afraid to be labeled as crazy Nazi QAnon conspiracy theorists if they would accept the truth of SRA?
-One side sensationalizes SRA, the other is too “sensitive” to hear about it.
+Is it possible that QAnon was a move to “catch” those who were starting to realize that our society is not what it seems, and to feed those people certain truths, including SRA, mixed with falsehoods to cast doubt on the truth?
+Is it possible that many liberals are too afraid to be labeled as crazy Nazi conspiracy theorists if they would accept the truth of SRA?
+One side sensationalizes, the other side looks away.

-Those who wish to control you will always be ten steps ahead of you, leaving you to believe you are way ahead.
-The only way to remove yourself from their manipulations and lies, is to step away from taking sides, to stop blaming others.
+Those who wish to control you will always be ten steps ahead, leaving you to believe you are ahead.
+The only way to remove yourself from their manipulations and lies, is to step away from taking sides.
 You should know that when you are mocking and laughing at the idea of children getting murdered, the Satanic manipulators are laughing at you.
-And when you are blaming the left for pedophilia and casting yourself as the persecuted underdog, the Satanic manipulators are using you.
+And when you are casting yourself as the persecuted underdog hero, the Satanic manipulators are using you.

 Your own blind spots, resulting from your own personal unresolved trauma, are blank mind spaces that will be filled with what those who wish to control us want you to believe.
 The only way to step out is to gain personal awareness by confronting unpleasant truths about yourself, and to gain awareness about the unpleasant truths of the world: the greedy, insane, power-drunk psychopaths occupying space in your head.